evadecker/eva.town/www/content/1-work/2-wintr-mx/project.md

 text:

-## It's November 2009.
-Bing&nbsp;Crosby's "White Christmas" snakes its way into my&nbsp;ear.
+## It begins like clockwork each November.

-I don't remember where I was, exactly.
-Probably inside a Target.
-Maybe a Borders.
-It doesn't really matter: like clockwork, Bing and his ilk make themselves heard no matter who you are, where you live, or what you do.
-Crosby is the ghost of Christmas past, present, and future, immortal, unchanging, crooning year after year the same as the year before.
+Bing Crosby and his posse make themselves heard.
+It doesn't matter who you are, where you live, or what you do: Bing attacks indiscriminately.
+(For me, it was the home goods section of a Target in North Carolina.)

+It may be a "White Christmas" here, a "Silver Bells" there, but one way or another, an anointed bunch of 70-year old recordings will find their way into your ear.
+Crosby is the ghost of Christmas past, present, and future.
+Immortal, unchanging, crooning year after year the same as the year before.

+(snippet: wintr-mx/bing-crosby)

-Truthfully, congratulations are in order: you've done it, Bing!
+Truthfully, congratulations are in order.
+You've done it, Bing.
 You won Christmas.
 You planted your sound in 1942 and your voice has echoed through supermarkets across America ever since.
 You're what every musician strives to be: timeless.
 Quintessential.

-But dude, it's time to [let it go](https://www.youtube.com/watch?v=moSFlvxnbgk).

-(snippet: wintr-mx/bing-crosby)

-Why do we continue to feed an addiction to decades-old seasonal pageantry?
+Our addiction to this decades-old seasonal pageantry is fascinating and bewildering.
+Why do we do it?

 Are we homesick?
 Lazy?
 (What's comfortable is easier than what's new.)
 It could be nostalgia: a desire for a simpler time, colored by hazy memories of childhood warped by the childhoods *we've* seen portrayed in film.
-More cynically, it's likely an almagamation of modern-day capitalism, copyright law, and romanticization of the American dream.
+More cynically: it's an almagamation of modern-day capitalism, copyright law, and romanticization of the American dream.

 What's the reason for the wheezin'?

 Bah humbug!
-It's 2009, and there's better stuff we could be listening to, and there are too many talented musicians for us to keep stabbing ourselves in our ear holes.
+It's time to [let it go](https://www.youtube.com/watch?v=moSFlvxnbgk).
+There are too many talented musicians for us to keep stabbing ourselves in our ear holes.

+## Background

-So I cobbled together a playlist—20 tracks—of the freshest, least-beaten-to-death holiday tunes I could find.
-I burned <span class="uppercase">CD</span>s for family and friends, designed album art, assembled paper sleeves, and wrote well-wishes alongside poorly-drawn snowmen.
+In 2009, I took matters into my own hands.
+I cobbled together 20 tracks of the freshest, least-beaten-to-death holiday tunes I could find.
+I burned <span class="uppercase">CD</span>s for family and friends (Sharpie-ing on poorly-drawn snowmen) and designed album art which I printed on computer paper and scotch taped together.
 I creatively titled it *Kyle's Winter Mix*.

-But people seemed to like it, word spread, so I made another one the next year.
+People seemed to like it, word spread, so I made another one the next year.
 And the year after that.
 Until six years had passed and I'd compiled 120 tunes.

-## How the project&nbsp;evolved

 In 2011, after two years of distributing <span class="uppercase">CD</span>s, I moved to a new city.
 To keep the tradition alive, I developed a website to offer downloads.
 Year by year, that initial site has been destroyed, rebuilt, and reshaped up to its current form.